 This high-level analysis of the online Grocery UX focuses on only 4 of the 50 Grocery subtopics included in our Benchmark Analysis.
 The 46 other subtopics should be reviewed as well to gain a comprehensive understanding of Grocery UX, and to identify additional site-specific issues not covered here.

 Our benchmark has revealed that Grocery sites in general have a poor-to-mediocre UX — it’s clear that there’s much room for improvement.

-Avoiding the following 12 pitfalls is the first step toward improving users’ Grocery experience:
+Avoiding the following 12 pitfalls is the first step toward improving users’ online Grocery experience:

 For inspiration on other sites’ implementations and to see how they perform UX-wise, head to the publicly available part of the Grocery benchmark.
 Here you can browse the Grocery implementations of all 5 benchmarked sites.